nartodono/Example-Game-Memory-Trainer/README.md

 This repository demonstrates how to build a **game memory trainer** in C# (WinForms), focusing on real process memory editing in Windows.
 The example uses *Supermarket Simulator v1.0.2 (133)* as the demo target

+> **Note:**
+> This project is an educational example and is designed specifically for Supermarket Simulator v1.0.2 (133).
+> There are no plans to update for future or older versions of the game.
+> The techniques shown here can be adapted by anyone wanting to update for a different version.

 ---

 ## Features